Snowball Bistability Vanishes at Moderate Orbital Eccentricity: methods

-The eccentricity enters through the time dependence of the orbital distance $r$, which can be written as a function of the true anomaly, $\theta$:$r = \frac{a(1-e^2)}{1 - e\cos{\theta}}$, where $a$ is the semi-major axis (in AU) and $e$ is the eccentricity.
-The time dependence of the true anomaly $\theta$ is obtained by solving Kepler’s equation.
+The eccentricity enters through the time dependence of the orbital distance $r$, which can be written as a function of the true anomaly ($\theta$): $r = {a(1-e^2)}/({1 - e\cos{\theta}})$.
+The time dependence of $\theta$ is obtained by solving Kepler’s equation.

 In order to close the model, we need a specification of $T_s$.
 The maximum temperature the ice can reach is the freezing point $T_s=0$.
-When the net stellar input energy exceeds the sum of the OLR emitted by ice at the freezing temperature and thea heat advected to higher latitudes ($F(t)>0$), the ice is melting and $T_s = 0$.
+When the net stellar input energy exceeds the sum of the OLR emitted by ice at the freezing temperature and the heat advected to higher latitudes ($F(t)>0$), the ice is melting, and $T_s = 0$.
 Otherwise $T_s$ is determined by assuming surface energy balance with zero heat capacity:

-where $k_i$ is ice thermal conductivity.
-Rearranging we can solve for surface temperature as $T_s = F(t)/B\cdot (h/(h+k_i/B))$.
-Then following \cite{hill_analysis_2016}, the ice thickness evolution can be rewritten as:
+where $k_i$ is the ice thermal conductivity.
+Rearranging, we can solve for surface temperature as $T_s = F(t)/B\cdot (h/(h+k_i/B))$.
+Then, following \cite{hill_analysis_2016}, the ice thickness evolution can be rewritten as:

 The term $\left({1+h\frac{B}{k_i}}\right)^{-1}$ when $F(t) < 0$ is due to ice self-insulation.
 It results from the fact that ice freezes from the bottom, requiring heat to diffuse through the ice, which slows the process.
-There is no such term when $F(t) \geq 0$ because melting occurs at the ice surface.
-This asymmetry will become important in our physical explanations and interpretation below.
+There is no such term when $F(t) \geq 0$ because melting occurs at the ice surface under the assumption of zero basal heat flux in both the GCM and this model.
+This asymmetry will become important in our physical explanation and interpretation below.

 We make a number of approximations in this model.
-For example, we approximate the heat capacity of the atmosphere and ice as zero, assume a constant TOA albedo with ice present, and assume the freezing temperature of seawater is 0$^\circ$C. Nevertheless, we will find that the model fits GCM output reasonably well and yields useful qualitative insight and understanding.
+For example, we approximate the heat capacity of ice as zero.
+Note that this assumption holds only for thin ice ($\lesssim 8 m$) \citep{eisenman_factors_2012}, which is consistent with our near-melting equatorial ice regime, though it would not hold for thick, global ice cover.
+We also approximate the heat capacity of the atmosphere as zero, assume a constant TOA albedo with ice present, and assume the freezing temperature of seawater is 0$^\circ$C. Nevertheless, we will find that the model fits GCM output reasonably well and yields useful qualitative insight and understanding.

+Our low-order equatorial-ice model aims to capture and illustrate the mechanism that triggers the Snowball melt-out from the equator, rather than reproducing the full global hysteresis loop.
+Reproducing the critical global-mean ice fraction associated with Snowball initiation would require a one-dimensional model with spatial coupling between albedo and ice thermodynamics.